 Check dental schools and dedicated clinics

-While you may not be able to get implants themselves that way, there are a lot of steps before the surgery.
+While you may not be able to get implants or dental bridges themselves that way, there are a lot of steps before the surgery.
 There is little risk, as qualified specialists observe and instruct along the way.
 The downsides include a longer treatment time and a possible waiting list.
 What’s more, not all schools do dental implants.

 Volunteer for clinical trials and specialist courses

 Dentists practice new techniques and medicines during clinical trials.
 Candidates and low income patients that are willing to undergo such testing sometimes get free or reduced dental work in return, even implants.
 There are no additional costs included.

 Another opportunity for affordable implants is finding a cheap dentist who wants to become an implant specialist.
 He or she must take part in a dental implant procedure course.

 This method is similar to getting your restorative treatment done at a dental school.
 The difference is that you can get the actual surgery and a professional dentist will be performing it.
 Moreover, it will be overseen by someone who is already proficient in the art of implant placement.

 Your FSA and HSA can be used to lower the price of implants.
 The money on those accounts is tax-deductible and before taxes, so you are saving twice.
 You can write out a check or use a debit card if you have one.

 Since these accounts don’t guarantee rollover, you may have to plan out your dental implant treatments strategically.
 It is sometimes only possible to use these funds for a year.
 Check with your HR department to learn the details.